iShezmu/holbertonschool-higher_level_programming/SQL_more_queries/README.md

         - `name` VARCHAR(256) can’t be null
       - If the database `hbtn_0d_usa` already exists, your script should not fail
       - If the table `cities` already exists, your script should not fail

+*   8-cities_of_california_subquery.sql
+    - Write a script that lists all the cities of California that can be found in the database `hbtn_0d_usa`.
+      - The `states` table contains only one record where `name` = `California` (but the `id` can be different, as per the example)
+      - Results must be sorted in ascending order by `cities.id`
+      - You are not allowed to use the `JOIN` keyword
+      - The database name will be passed as an argument of the `mysql` command